resting spores

 Red Stele Root Rot of Strawberry, HYG-3014-95

-... crop, with the possible exception of loganberry.
-P. fragariae persists in the soil as thick-walled resting spores (oospores).
-When the soil is moist or wet, some of the oospores germinate and form structures called sporangia, which are filled with the infectious spores of the fungus (zoospores).
-These microscopic zoospores are released into the soil when it becomes completely saturated ...
+... as thick-walled resting spores (oospores).
+When the soil is moist or wet, some of the oospores germinate and form structures called sporangia, which are filled with the infectious spores of the fungus ...

 ohioline.osu.edu